 The solution?
 Ashley Housley, founder and mummy blogger of Whistle Pig Hollow suggests using covering dishes with a glass Pyrex pan if you’re roasting a chicken.
-If you’re using aluminium to store food, ditch it for glass food containers.
+If you’re using aluminium foil to store food, ditch it for reusable tin, plastic or glass food containers.
 If you enjoy camping, ditch the tin foil and bring your own cookware.
 They can be used over any campfire!

 6. Freezer bags & zip lock bags

 Forget purchasing freezer bags and zip lock bags.
 Can you even imagine how many consumers around the world are using, abusing and then tossing these bags into landfill?